-Upon receipt of a complaint or notice of an alleged policy violation by the Title IX Coordinator, the Title IX Coordinator initiates a prompt initial assessment to determine appropriate next steps.
-The Title IX Coordinator will contact the Complainant to offer supportive measures.
+Upon receipt of a complaint or notice of an alleged policy violation by the Title IX Coordinator, the Title IX Coordinator initiates a prompt initial assessment to determine the next steps the College needs to take.
+The Title IX Coordinator will contact the Complainant to offer supportive measures and determine whether the Complainant wishes to file a Formal Complaint.
 This contact with Complainant will include the following information:

-- The College has received a report that the Complainant may have been subjected to sexual harassment. - A statement that retaliation for filing a complaint or participating in a complaint process, or both, is prohibited. - · Counseling resources within the institution or the community. - Notice that the Complainant has the right, but not the obligation, to report the matter to law enforcement. - The College's investigation procedures. - A list of potential supportive measures, such as counseling, no-contact directives, housing changes, and academic schedule changes. - The importance of preserving evidence. - A request for the Complainant to meet with the Title IX Coordinator to discuss options for responding to the report. - Information on how the College responds to reports of sexual harassment.
+- The College has received a report that the Complainant may have been subjected to sexual harassment. - A statement that retaliation for filing a complaint or participating in a complaint process, or both, is prohibited. - · Counseling resources within the institution or the community. - Notice that the Complainant has the right, but not the obligation, to report the matter to law enforcement. - · The College's investigation procedures. - A list of potential supportive measures, such as counseling, no-contact directives, housing changes, and academic schedule changes. - The importance of preserving evidence. - · A request for Complainant to meet with the Title IX Coordinator to discuss options for responding to the report. - Information on how the College responds to reports of sexual harassment and a description of potential disciplinary consequences.